DREAM: Dynamic Red-teaming across Environments for AI Models: The DREAM Framework

-\paragraph{Stage 3: Execution \& Belief Update} The selected action $a_t$ is executed, yielding a natural language observation $o_{t+1}$.
-The UnifiedSandbox then parses this observation, updates the belief state to $b_{t+1}$ via \textit{Information Fusion}, and computes the immediate reward $R(b_t, a_t)$.
+\textbf{Stage 3: Execution \& Belief Update.} The Unified Sandbox executes $a_t$ against the target agent, receiving observation $o_{t+1}$.
+It then: (1) performs information fusion to update the CE-AKG ($b_{t+1} = \tau(b_t, a_t, o_{t+1})$), and (2) computes immediate reward $R(b_t, a_t)$ via success detection and atomic score lookup.

-\paragraph{Stage 4: Iteration \& Backtracking} The process repeats from Stage 1 with the updated belief state.
-This loop structure allows the Conductor to continuously adapt its plan based on the outcomes of its actions.
-Crucially, the underlying decision process is a tree search.
-If a chosen path of actions leads to repeated failures, the engine has the capability to backtrack to a previous decision node and explore an alternative action from the candidate set, ensuring robustness in its pursuit of a successful attack chain.
+\textbf{Stage 4: Iteration \& Backtracking.} The process repeats from Stage 1 with updated belief $b_{t+1}$.
+Crucially, the underlying decision process maintains a search tree: if repeated failures occur along a path, the engine backtracks to a previous decision node and explores alternative candidates, ensuring robustness.

+This feedback-driven loop enables the Conductor to construct attack chains that are: (1) \textit{adaptive}, responding to target agent defenses in real-time; (2) \textit{causally coherent}, leveraging information across environments; and (3) \textit{strategically deep}, balancing immediate exploitation with long-term attack development.